 GPS + Humidity = Lost as F*ck

 Navigating small towns with limited signage we turned to our phones.
 They weren’t much better than the GPS from 1995.
 “Turn right” where there is no place to do so is more than a little frustrating.
-Then there was getting back to our Aldemar Resort, which is not accurately labeled in Google.
+Then there was getting back to our Aldemar Resort, which is not accurately labelled in Google.
 The GPS had us turn down a road that turned out to be an olive orchard.
 This resulted in getting stuck, denting the hell out of the bumpers, and a few dozen curse words.
 Not a high point as you can imagine.

 Better Than New